surrsurus/edgequest/README.md

 Currently does not run on windows, but you will need the 32 bit version of python2.7 to start.

+#### Mac OS

+Kevin playtested it on his Macbook Air and he used a live USB of linux mint.
+Considering he's the only one I know with a mac, and he found a way to circumvent this problem, so there is no planned mac version.

 ## Wiki

 Please check the [wiki](https://github.com/TriangularEgg/edgequest/wiki) for further information